 (a) The starting positions of the riders shall be determined by drawing lots.
 The riders shall be placed side by side on the pursuit line with the sprinters lane being left free.
 The riders shall be held but not pushed by assistants.
 The start shall be given when the pacer approaches the pursuit line in the sprinters lane.
-The rider who drew #1 may be required to follow the wheel of the pacer.
+The rider who drew No. 1 shall follow immediately behind the pacer for at least the first lap unless another rider assumes that responsibility.

-(b) The pacer shall ride on the measurement line, starting at 25 kph (15 mph) and shall gradually increase speed to 45 kph (28 mph).
-He shall leave the track when ordered to do so by the starter, in principle 600-700 meters before the finish.

-(c) In the case of a mishap in the first 30 meters, a false start shall be declared;

-(d) If the leading edge of the front wheel of any rider's bicycle draws even with the pacer's chainset axle while the pacer is still on the track, the rider shall be disqualified.
+- (b) The pacer shall ride on the measurement line, starting at 25 kph (15 mph) and shall gradually increase speed to 45 kph (28 mph) for women and 50 kph (31 mph) for men.
+He shall leave the track when ordered to do so by the starter, in principle 600-700 meters before the finish. - (c) If the leading edge of the front wheel of any rider's bicycle draws even with the back edge of the pacer's rear wheel while the pacer is still on the track, the rider shall be disqualified. - (d) Any other restarts are at the discretion of the Chief Referee